-The ICRPS Consortium, comprising core faculty from 9 universities in Canada, Europe, and the USA, has developed an advanced program to enhance policy formulation and analysis in the rural context.
+The ICRPS Consortium, comprising core faculty from universities in North American and Europe, has developed an advanced program to enhance policy formulation and analysis in the rural context.
 The ICRPS program is the first of its kind that enables students to examine and compare the role of rural policy in different cultural, political, and administrative contexts in Europe and North America, as well as in the South.

 Designed for graduate students and mid-career professionals, the ICRPS program introduces the skills to analyze and compare policies at the international, national, state, regional, and local levels.
 It also provides the opportunity to study the nature and implications of new forms of governance in rural contexts.
 The key elements of the ICRPS program are: two-week, international summer institutes; comparative rural policy research projects; and online distance learning courses.